Linaro/lava/doc/v2/debugging.rst

 provoked in a health check and then use looping mode to generate data on how often the error occurs whilst keeping the test job identical.

+If the health check does generate the error, the device will go offline.
+Infrastructure problems can be debugged whilst keeping the device(s) offline by :ref:`running_lava_run`.

 .. seealso:: :ref:`change_one_thing`

 .. _hidden_assumptions: